mllamazares/personal_site/_posts/2024-10-14-making-owasp-asvs-actually-usable.md

 ### be flexible

-You need to create your **own** categorization.
+You need to tailor them to your **own** context.
 No SAST?
 Use code review.
 Teams differ?
 Create a RASCI matrix for alignment.

 Also, take into account that it's not that complex to implement V2.1.7 for the first time or the N-th time.